puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 Specifies the set of IP addresses expected in the monitoring response from the DNS server if the record type is A or AAAA.
 Applicable to DNS monitors.

-Valid options: An array of IP addresses.
+Valid options: An IP address or an array of IP addresses.

 #####`ip_mask`